create3000/titania/README.md

 #### Known Issues

-If Titania does not run and quits with the error message »locale::facet::_S_create_c_locale name not valid« start Titania using:
+If Titania does not run and quits with the error message »locale::facet::_S_create_c_locale name not valid« run:

 ```bash
 flatpak install --user gnome org.gnome.Platform.Locale//3.26